kpchi/hackaguide/Pre-Planning/Food.md

 - Method of Delivery
 	- Snacks available at fixed locations
 		- Requires regular restocking (see Restocking Schedule)
-		- No way to regulate how much each hacker takes (See Controversial)
+		- No way to control how much each hacker takes (See Controversial)
 	- Snacks available on regular rounds
 		- Snacks go on rounds every so often
 		- Possible that one or more carts required to prevent snacks that round from running out.